Stephen-SMH/ACBL_Accountable/accountable/README.md

+# Accountable (Ena)

+Use LLMs and Object Recognition to automatically put your transaction into a lightweight budgeting system!

 ### Key Features
 *   **Transaction Management**: Core functionality for adding, viewing, and summarizing financial transactions.
 *   **Document Processing**: Supports PDF and image file uploads for data extraction.